em3ndez/tiny-web-server/README.md

 # TinyWeb

-A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `TinyWeb.java`.
+A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `Tiny.java`.
 Just a fun pair-programmed project, really.
 Use for small web/medium applications - perhaps not on the public web.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The TinyWeb single source file provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
+The Tiny.java single source file provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
 This single-source-file technology is designed to be easy to use and integrate into your projects.
 It uses a Java 8 lambda syntax (@FunctionalInterface) as many newer web frameworks do.
 It also uses the virtual thread system in Java 21 and the JDK's built-in HTTP APIs rather than depending on Netty or Jetty.

 ## Web Server

-The `TinyWeb.WebServer` class allows you to create an HTTP server with minimal configuration.
+The `Tiny.WebServer` class allows you to create an HTTP server with minimal configuration.
 You can define filters and endpoints for different HTTP methods (GET, POST, PUT, DELETE and others), and process requests.

 The server supports: